-Tibetan Festivals are the most interesting events for people to study Tibetan daily life.
+Tibetan Festivals are interesting events that can be used for people to learn Tibetan life and culture.
 Tibetan festivals are either religious or folk traditions, and usually include rituals, farming events, commemorations, celebrations, or just entertainment.
-Origins of Tibetan festivals are strongly rooted in the religious beliefs of Tibetans, as well as their way of life.
+Origins of Tibetan festivals are strongly rooted in the religious beliefs of Tibetans, as well as their life.

 Losar Festival- Tibetan New Year